jj1bdx/avrhwrng/README.md

 ## How it works on Version 2

-Two independent noise generator circuits, amplified to the CMOS digital level, are connected to ATmega168/328P's input pins (PD6/PD7, or Pin 6/7).
+Two independent noise generator circuits, amplified to the CMOS digital levels, are connected to ATmega168/328P's input pins (PD6/PD7, or Pin 6/7).

 The Timer 0 is set to CTC mode with the closest larger value to the theoretical